syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 **Using GenerateDataFormItem event**

-You can also set `ItemsSource` for autocomplete editor by using the `ItemsSource` property in the `DataFormAutoCompleteItem`.
+You can also set `ItemsSource` for autocomplete editor by using the `ItemsSource` property in the [DataFormAutoCompleteItem](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.DataForm.DataFormAutoCompleteItem.html?tabs=tabid-1).

 {% tabs %}
 {% highlight C# %}